-- A working knowledge of Eastern and Western spiritual teachings that can be transformative to people seeking spiritual counseling, regardless of spiritual orientation.
+- A working knowledge of the world's spiritual teachings that can be transformative to people seeking spiritual counseling, regardless of spiritual orientation.

 - Development of the fundamental basis of their spiritual counseling practice.

-The goal of this program is to provide mental health professionals and pastoral counselors with the foundational background and skills in East-West spiritual counseling, thereby enabling them to broaden the scope of their practice.
-Licensure as a mental health professional or training and experience in pastoral counseling is thus a prerequisite for admission.
-Applicants who are not yet licensed but have training and experience in mental health or pastoral counseling will be considered on a case-by-case basis.
+The goal of this program is to provide mental health professionals and pastoral counselors with a foundational background and skills in East-West spiritual counseling, thereby enabling them to broaden the scope of their practice.
+Licensure as a mental health professional or training and experience in pastoral counseling is a prerequisite for admission.
 A personal interview with EWP core faculty members is part of the application process.
 Admission to the certificate program is for the fall semester only, and is for currently enrolled students.

 Certificate in Ecoresilience Leadership

-This program of study offers current MA and PhD students knowledge acquisition and mentoring skills for psychologically addressing global ecological crises like climate change.
-Students learn practices and models for helping people move from passivity, overwhelm, and other counter-productive states into responses that blend deep reflection with thoughtful action on behalf of Earth-honoring forms of ecoresilient community.
+This program of study offers MA and PhD students knowledge acquisition and mentoring skills for addressing global ecological crises like climate change psychologically.
+Students learn practices and models for helping people move from passivity, trauma, and other counter-productive states into responses that blend deep reflection with thoughtful action on behalf of earth-honoring forms of ecoresilient community.
 Earth-honoring ways of relating to self, community, nature, and place depend ultimately on recovering a deep sense of reenchantment, of inhabiting an animate, wondrous world.